Eifel rule: Colognian

-In Colognian, the Eifeler Regel is of lesser impact than further south.
+In Colognian, the Eifel rule is of lesser impact than further south.
 This is due in part to slight morphological differences between the Moselle Franconian languages of the upper Eifel regions (High Eifel and Schneifel), and the Ripuarian languages of the North- and Vordereifel region and the Cologne Lowland, to which Colognian belongs.

-There are several ways to write Colognian, and the Eifeler Regel may be reflected in writing when it follows phonetic reality, but more often is not, since the majority of people do not write very phonetically.
+There are several ways to write Colognian, and the Eifel rule may be reflected in writing when it follows phonetic reality, but more often is not, since the majority of people do not write very phonetically.

 In comparison to standard German, Colognian is often described as having historically omitted the trailing n.
 This is oversimplified, and not always true.
 The Colognian version of liaison sometimes inserts an n.
 Colognian multisyllabic base words or lexemes regularly drop "-n" when some related languages, such as Standard German and Low German (but not Dutch and Limburgish) do not.
 Liaison is often optional, and there is hardly any liaison on stressed words within a sentence.
 For example, with the words bovve (up, up there) and en (in, into), one may build the phrase: bovve en der Schaaf (up there into the cupboard) which depending on stress and voice flow inside a complete sentence is spoken as either [ˈbɔ̂və ʔen dɐ ˈʃâːf] or [ˈbɔ̂vən‿en dɐ ˈʃâːf].

 The general rule is that monosyllabic words most often keep their trailing n, while otherwise -en endings are transformed to -e in Colognian unless the following word starts with a glottal stop, a dental consonant, a vowel, or an h, and neither of the two words is being stressed inside the sentence.
 There are exceptions, the most notable being that speakers do not use liaison even if they could when speaking very slowly or solemnly, e.g. preaching or praying.